daormar/debasher/doc/design_doc_resident.md

 ### Limits and non-goals

-- **Both endpoints of a channel crashed before either finished recovering.** When one endpoint of a channel crashes, nothing is lost: the other holds the FIFO open, and what the writer had sent and the reader had not yet read waits in it.
-A node holds its FIFOs only from the last step of its recovery (starting its threads, after restoring its checkpoint and replaying its input log) until it dies.
-So if the second endpoint crashes before the first has finished recovering, or both crash together, there is a moment at which neither holds the FIFO, and what it held is destroyed, at most what a pipe holds (64 KiB).
-Checked with real `kill -9` on 50 unread lines: all survive if only one endpoint dies, and none survives if both do, together, half a second apart, or the writer while the relaunched reader was still replaying its log (a control without that kill delivers all 50).
+- **Both endpoints of a channel crashed before either reopened the FIFO.** When one endpoint of a channel crashes, nothing is lost: the other holds the FIFO open, and what the writer had sent and the reader had not yet read waits in it.
+A relaunched node holds its FIFOs from the first step of its recovery, before it restores its checkpoint or replays its input log, until it dies.
+So only if the second endpoint crashes before the first has been relaunched and has reopened the FIFO, which takes the time to notice the crash and start the new process, or if both crash together, is there a moment at which neither holds the FIFO, and what it held is destroyed, at most what a pipe holds (64 KiB).
+Checked with real `kill -9` on 50 unread lines: all survive if only one endpoint dies, and none survives if both do, together or half a second apart with no relaunch in between.
+The recovery is not part of that window: with the writer killed while the relaunched reader was still replaying its log (19 of 60 records replayed), all 50 are delivered, where before the FIFOs were opened first thing in the recovery none was.
 Whether the loss is repaired depends on where the destroyed messages came from.
 A relaunched writer restores its latest checkpoint and replays its input log after `processed_upto`, so it sends again, with the same sequence numbers, everything it produced from that point on: the destroyed messages among those reach the reader after all, and it cannot tell (checked with a real relay that had a checkpoint after 10 messages, received 5 more and was killed: the relaunched one sent exactly those 5).
 What it had sent before that checkpoint is inside the node state that it restores and is not sent again: if some of it was still unread in the FIFO, it is lost, and the reader finds the hole in the sequence numbers when the next message arrives (G8).
 Ways to repair more are listed in Future work, none designed.
 Non-adjacent nodes may crash together with no such problem.
 - **External inputs.** What enters the graph from outside it (a manual write to a FIFO, an external program) cannot be regenerated by any node, so at that boundary delivery is at most once; inside the graph, the guarantees start from the first message a node logs.
 - **Messages read from a FIFO but not yet written to the input log** when a node crashes.
 The reader thread writes each message to the log when it arrives, so this window is only the few microseconds between taking a block from the FIFO and appending it (today it is the whole time a message waits in the inbound queue).
 A message lost in that window is not recovered, since its sender considers it delivered, but the sequence numbers of G5 make the hole detectable (G8).
 - **Stuck but alive.** A node whose brain thread is alive but blocked (infinite loop, deadlock) is not detected today: the heartbeat proves that its threads are alive, not that they make progress.
 Not a goal for now; an extension would be a progress counter in the heartbeat.